docksal/docksal/README.md

 [![Gitter](https://img.shields.io/gitter/room/docksal/community-support.svg?style=flat-square)](https://gitter.im/docksal/community-support)
 If you have experience with Docksal and Docker, please stick around in the room to help others.

 ## Roadmap

-Wondering what's coming up next?
-See [Docksal Roadmap](ROADMAP.md).

-For the list of current and past releases check the [Release](https://github.com/docksal/docksal/releases) section.
+For the list of current and past releases check the [Projects](https://github.com/orgs/docksal/projects) section.
 Change records are published there and in the [Changelog](CHANGELOG.md) docs.